 For most people, hearing the diagnosis for MS feels like being hit by a ton of bricks.
 Fear and uncertainty takes over.
 Today there is plenty of information that we do know about the nature of multiple sclerosis, but then there is also much more that we do not know.

 MS affects approximately 2.5 million people in the world.
 Although it is not fatal or contagious, it can be instrumental in decreasing the quality and lifespan of those that are afflicted with this unpredictable disease.
 Even though multiple sclerosis isn’t a rare disease, it is far from common.

 Another mystery surrounding this disabling disease is that it seems to mainly target young adults between 20 to 50 years old, but can also strike at any age.
 And by the time they get older, they experience far more difficult symptoms that limit their capacity to function well in life.
 Although multiple sclerosis could affect anyone, women are at a higher risk, making it 2 to 3 times more likely to develop the condition.

 Cell Therapy: The Way Forward For MS?

-There is a great deal of scientific interest and advances in cell therapy as a possible treatment for multiple sclerosis.
-The key to treating it stems from understanding the mechanism of nerve and myelin repair potential.
-Cell therapy has the capability to ‘reboot’ the immune system and this in turn helps to halt the progression of the disease.
+There is a great deal of scientific interest and advances in Cell Therapy as a possible treatment for MS. The key to treating it stems from understanding the mechanism of nerve and myelin repair potential.
+Cell Therapy has the capability to ‘reboot’ the immune system and this in turn helps to halt the progression of the disease.